okta/terraform-provider-okta/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 0.12.x
 - [Go](https://golang.org/doc/install) 1.12 (to build the provider plugin)

+## Demo

+For a more in depth holistic usage demo, [see our demo repository here](https://github.com/articulate/terraform-provider-okta-demos).

 ## Usage

 This plugin requires two inputs to run: the okta organization name and the okta api token.
 The okta base url is not required and will default to "okta.com" if left out.